-A female convict convicted at Surrey Quarter Sessions on 25 October 1824 and sentenced 14 years.
+A female convict who was tried and convicted at Surrey Quarter Sessions on 25 October 1824 and sentenced to fourteen years transportation.
 Baker was transported per Midas (I) (1825) and died, aged 37 years, whilst incarcerated at the Parramatta Female Factory.
 Her burial ceremony was performed by T. Wilkinson on 6 December 1829.
-She is buried in an unmarked grave at St. John’s Cemetery, Parramatta, location unknown.
+She is buried in an unmarked grave in the parish of St. John’s, Parramatta.

 - Born: c.1792

-- Convicted: 25 October 1824 at Surrey Quarter Sessions
+- Tried and convicted: 25 October 1824 at Surrey Quarter Sessions

-- Sailed for New South Wales per Midas (I): 24 July 1825 from London
+- Sailed for New South Wales per Midas (I): 24 July 1825 from London, England

 - Parish Burial Registers, Textual Records, St. John’s Anglican Church, Parramatta, New South Wales, Australia.